Welcome to Definitely Drawing

 • Counterspell: are there blue decks without this spell.

-• Cyclonic Rift: the best bounce-spell ever in MTG; I use this it defensively.
+• Cyclonic Rift: the best bounce-spell ever in MTG; used defensively in this deck.

 • Pongify: cheap removal.